imarc/opus/README.md

 The completion of an installation writes some meta information about the current state of files copied by Opus to an `opus.map` file in the root working directory of your project.
 This file is then consulted for information regarding any files that may be overwritten during future updates.

 Unlike installation, however, because it is expected that files will exist, and because various projects might have different needs, the integrity is configurable.
-As noted above, you can specify an `"integrity"` option on your root package's Opus options with a value of `high`, `medium`, or `low`:
+As noted above, you can specify an `"integrity"` option on your project's Opus options with a value of `high`, `medium`, or `low`:

 ```json
 "name": "<framework>",